opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

 ## Autocomplete

-Autocomplete shows suggestions to the user while they’re typing.
+Shows suggestions to the user while they’re typing.

-For example, if a user types in “pop”, we would like to show suggestions like “popcorn” and “popsicles” before they can finish typing any further.
-These suggestions help guide your users to the right search term with fewer keystrokes.
+For example, if a user types in “pop”, before they finish typing, show suggestions like “popcorn” and “popsicles” to complete the query.
+These suggestions preempt your user's intention and lead them to a possible search term more quickly.

 Elasticsearch allows you to design autocomplete that’s: